wp-plugins/fade-in-fade-out-xml-rss-feed/readme.txt

 2. Now this plugin supports localization (or internationalization). i.e. option to translate into other languages.
 Plugin *.po file (fade-in-fade-out.po) available in the languages folder.
 Translators Welcome.

+= Version 7.2 =

+1. Tested up to 3.9
+2. Added some security feature.
+3. Now it using fetch_feed() wordpress method to load rss feed. (fetch_feed() uses the SimplePie and FeedCache functionality for retrieval and parsing and automatic caching)

 == Changelog ==

 = Version 1.0=